tardate/LittleArduinoProjects/8051/AT89C2051/BreadboardAdapter/README.md

 # #xxx AT89C2051 Breadboard Adapter

-Wiring up the reset and oscillator support circuits gets a little tired each time one wants to prototype an AT89C2051(8051/MCS51) project.
+Wiring up the reset and oscillator support circuits gets a little tired each time one wants to prototype an AT89C2051(8051/MCS-51) project.
 I made a little breadboard-compatible module that let's me easily pop the microprocessor in and out, and just requires a power and ground connection on the breadboard.

 ![Build](./assets/BreadboardAdapter_build.jpg?raw=true)

 ## Notes

-I've been doing a few projects using the 20-pin AT89C2051, 8051/MCS51-compatible chip.
+I've been doing a few projects using the 20-pin AT89C2051, 8051/MCS-51 compatible chip.
 To run, it requires:

 * an external oscillator - I'm using 16 MHz with loading capacitors